-One of the most famous traditions in college sports revolves around Toomer’s Corner.
-For those who don’t know, this tradition was born at Auburn University and involves the school’s famous Southern live oak trees.
+One of the most famous traditions in college sports is rolling Toomer's Corner.
+For those who don't know, this tradition was born at Auburn University and involves the school's famous Southern live oak trees.

 At the intersection of College Street and Magnolia Avenue in downtown Auburn, right along the Auburn University campus, sits Toomer's Drugs.
 The store was founded in 1896 by Sheldon Toomer, a former state Senator and a tailback for the first Auburn football team.
-He received a $500 loan to start the business, and although the famous pharmacy has been sold a number of times in the last century, it always kept the Toomer name.
+He received a $500 loan to start the business, and although the famous pharmacy has been sold a number of times in the last century, it always kept its iconic name.

 Plus, it's because of the drug store that the Auburn tradition of rolling Toomer's Corner and its trees began in the 1960s.

-Because Toomer’s Pharmacy was the only place in the city of Auburn with a telegraph machine, employees would signal if the Tigers football team had won an away game by taking the ticker tape and throwing it over the power lines.
+At the time, Toomer's Pharmacy was the only place in the city of Auburn with a telegraph machine.
+Employees would signal if the Tigers football team had won an away game by taking the ticker tape and throwing it over the power lines.
 In 1962, fans began rolling the power lines and the oak trees across from them after road college football games, particularly after victories over rivals such as LSU, Alabama and Georgia.

-Since then, ticker tape was used less and rolls of toilet paper began being used as the signal of a big win for Auburn.
-With the power lines now under ground, the trees are the main target of Auburn fans famously tossing toilet paper.
+Since then, ticker tape was used less and rolls of toilet paper became the new medium as the signal of a big win for Auburn.
+With the power lines now under ground, the trees are Auburn fans' main target when they famously toss toilet paper.

-Over the last decade, though, the famous oak trees have become a target of opposing fans after taking a loss by their team way too seriously.
+Over the last decade, though, the famous oak trees have become a target of opposing fans after taking a loss by their teams way too seriously.